tldr-pages/tldr/pages/linux/apt-get.md

 > Debian and Ubuntu package management utility.

-- Synchronize list of packages and versions available.
-This should be run first, before running subsequent apt-get commands:
+- Update the list of available packages and versions (it's recommended to run this before other `apt-get` commands):

 `apt-get update`

-- Install a new package:
+- Install a package, or update it to the latest available version:

 `apt-get install {{package}}`